 This one is almost pure marketing.

 Say that you cannot prove that your new drug helps cure a cold.
 But you can prove that it kills thousands of germs.
 Maybe even more than your previous drugs.
 Maybe 30% more?

-It might not to a thing to help people overcome a cold, but it certainly sounds good.
+It might not do a thing to help people overcome a cold, but it certainly sounds good.

-Also people who want to give different impressions can easily switch from percentages to whole number depending on which one sounds better.
+Also, people who want to give different impressions can easily switch from percentages to whole numbers depending on which one sounds better.